Teoscar Hernández Player Props: Mariners vs. Rockies

-After going 2-for-4 in his last game, Teoscar Hernandez and the Seattle Mariners face the Colorado Rockies (who will hand the ball to Ryan Feltner) at 9:40 PM ET on Saturday.
+After batting .326 with a double, three home runs and nine RBI in his past 10 games, Teoscar Hernandez and the Seattle Mariners take on the Colorado Rockies (who will hand the ball to Noah Davis) at 4:10 PM ET on Sunday.

-He racked up two hits (going 2-for-4) in his most recent game against the Rockies.
+In his most recent appearance, he strung together two hits (going 2-for-5 with an RBI) against the Rockies.

 Teoscar Hernández Game Info & Props vs. the Rockies